orangediamandis/godliness/README.md

 3. Cuteness

-  > Self-explanatory -- why do you think Marta and devil-spawn Mercedes rank so high?
+  > Self-explanatory -- why do you think Marta and Mercedes rank so high?

+4. Answers my prayers (relatively quickly)

+  > I have needs.

+5. Slightly weird and off-putting but in an alluring way?

+  > Creedence the goblin queen is a good example of this.
+There's something **so hot** about her.

+6. Can be seduced with corn

+  > Self-explanatory.